PowerNukkitX/PNX-Website/PowerNukkitX/faq/Server_faq.md

 ```

 ## java.lang.NoClassDefFoundError: org/objectweb/asm/Type
-If you are using pnx-cli,please use the following commod to update dependent libraries.
+If you are using pnx-cli,please use the following command to update dependent libraries.
 ```
 pnx libs update
 ```